Dude-Who-Code/Dude-Who-Code.github.io/_posts/2022-10-19-Python-Lists.md

 ---
-layout: post
+layout: splash
-title:  "Python Lists"
+classes:
+  - landing
+  - dark-theme
 ---

 # Lists in Python
 List in python is a built in data type for storing multiple values in a single variable.
 Example list: `a = [1,2,3,4,"a","b","c","d",3,2,1,True,False]`